Why do I have to pay my excess? Or multiple excesses?

 In order for your claim to be processed quickly (to, for example, get your

-car fixed, or receive payment), you could consider paying your excess and then deciding whether you should dispute it and seek a refund of your excess.
+car fixed, or receive payment or to make sure your insurer deals with any demands from the other driver), you could consider paying your excess and then deciding whether you should dispute it and seek a refund of your excess.

-When disputing it, have close regard to what your PDS says about when the insurer will “waive” the excess.
-Make sure you have as much evidence as possible that you meet the conditions.
+When disputing it, have close regard to what your PDS says about when the insurer will not charge the excess.
+Make sure you have as much evidence as possible that you meet the requirements.

 For further information on insurance disputes see our fact sheet: Insurance Dispute Resolution and our Raising a Dispute with Your Insurer Sample Letter Generator.

 We have other fact sheets on hardship and a sample letter generator if you having difficulty paying your excess.
-Check out our Paying Your Excess Checklist and our I Can’t Pay My Excess Sample Letter Generator.
+Check out our I Can’t Pay My Excess Sample Letter Generator.